Henry A. Commiskey Sr.: World War II

-Korean War - Medal of Honor action
+Korean War

 The action for which First Lieutenant Commiskey received the Medal of Honor came a few days after the Inchon landing, in which he participated.

 The action occurred on September 20, 1950, near Yongdungpo, Korea, on the outskirts of Seoul.
-Although Major Commiskey, then a second lieutenant, escaped harm then, he was wounded a week later, and again on December 8, 1950, after which he was returned to the U.S. for hospitalization.
+Although Commiskey, then a second lieutenant, escaped harm then, he was wounded a week later, and again on December 8, 1950, after which he was returned to the U.S. for hospitalization.

-Following hospitalization at the Naval Hospital in Pensacola, First Lieutenant Commiskey served at the Naval Air Rocket Test Station, Lake Denmark, Morris County, New Jersey.
+Following hospitalization at the Naval Hospital in Pensacola, Commiskey served at the Naval Air Rocket Test Station, Lake Denmark, Morris County, New Jersey.
 He was promoted to first lieutenant in June, 1951.

 On August 1, 1951, he was presented the nation's highest decoration for valor by President Harry S. Truman in a White House ceremony for his actions on September 20, 1950, near Yongdungpo, Korea, on the outskirts of Seoul.

-Aviator
+Aviator and later career

 In September 1951, he became a student naval aviator at the Naval Air Station, Pensacola.
 He received his wings at Corpus Christi in June 1953, and later completed jet training at El Toro, California.
 He was promoted to captain in July 1953.

 In April 1954, he returned to Korea as a pilot with Marine Attack Squadron 212, Marine Aircraft Group 12, 1st Marine Aircraft Wing.

-1954–1966

 He returned to the United States in September 1954, and at his own request was assigned line duty.
 He joined the 1st Marine Division in December 1954, and served consecutively as a company commander, assistant S-3 of the 1st Service Regiment, and division reenlistment officer.
 From September 1956 until July 1959, he served as officer in charge of the Marine Corps Recruiting Station, 6th Marine Corps Reserve and Recruitment District, Jackson, Mississippi.
 He was promoted to major in July 1959.

-Major Commiskey completed the Junior Course at the Marine Corps Schools, Quantico, Virginia, in June 1960, then served as an instructor, student company commander and executive officer, the Basic School, Quantico.
+Commiskey completed the Junior Course at the Marine Corps Schools, Quantico, Virginia, in June 1960, then served as an instructor, student company commander and executive officer, the Basic School, Quantico.
 Prior to his retirement from active duty in August 1966, he served as a recruiter.